apache/echarts-handbook/contents/en/application/chart-types/bar/basic-bar.md

 };
 ```

 In addition, [`barMaxWidth`](${optionPath}series-bar.barMaxWidth) has limited the maximum width of the bar.
 For some small value, you can declare a minimum height for the bar: [`barMinHeight`](${optionPath}series-bar.barMinHeight).
-When the corresponding height of data is smaller than the limit, the system will take 'barMinHeight' as the replaced height.
+When the corresponding height of data is smaller than the limit, ECharts will take 'barMinHeight' as the replaced height.

 ### Column Spacing